For online businesses, landing pages are the revenue gatekeepers. They are lifelines for improving lead generation.

 Every.
 Single.
 Time.

-1. Carefully define your target audience
+1. Carefully define your target market

 Your business shouldn’t try to sell to everyone.

-All of your landing page elements – including your headline, CTA, supporting images and even your sub-headlines should take your target market and buyer persona into account.
+All of your landing page design elements – including your headline, CTA, supporting images and even your sub-headlines should take your target market and buyer persona into account.

 2. Prepare a relevant and enticing prize for your subscribers